Cover up an old floor

 Whether you’re replacing an old shabby bathroom flooring tile or installing a new one, you can’t beat ceramic or stone tile for durability and appearance.
 When laid properly, it’s virtually a forever floor tiling that requires almost no care and maintenance.
 And you can select materials from a vast array of colors and textures.
 We’ll cover how to install tile in a few steps.

 What’s equally attractive is that you can lay a first-class tile floor yourself, often in one weekend, and save the $500 to $1,500 cost of hiring a pro.

 The key to keeping the job simple is to cover the old vinyl or other flooring with a new thin underlayment that gives you a fresh, clean start.
 No messy tear-out and repair.
-In this article, we'll demonstrate how to install a thin “backer board” over the old floor.
-Then we'll cover tile-setting techniques, from layout and cutting to grout and cleanup.
+In this article, we’ll demonstrate how to install a thin “backer board” over the old floor tiling.
+Then we’ll cover tile-setting techniques, from layout and cutting to grout and cleanup.

 Estimating the Cost of a Tile Project